HJ959/RememberMe/README.md

 # Setup
 - Download the project folder from GitHub

-- Run the 'npm i' command to install the npm packages
+- Run the command to install the npm packages
+`npm i`
-- Run 'npm build-dev' to auto build the dev files
+- Run to auto build the dev files
+`npm build-dev`
-- Run 'npm start' to setup webserver
+- Run to setup webserver
+`npm start`

-#
+# NOTES
+It seems to be allowed to use the NFC permissions on android you need a valid and signed https request, have been testing by using netlify's domain
+`remembermebox.netlify.app`